 By the Way – A Playlist for You

-I wrote this article listening to the Spotify playlist This is Boards of Canada.
-It has almost the entire discography of the band Boards of Canada.
-The band consists of a duo of Scottish brothers, Michael Sandison and Marcus Eoin.
-They play downtempo ambient electronic music with certain elements of psychedelia and hip hop.
+I wrote this article listening to the Spotify playlist: This is Boards of Canada.
+The playlist has most of the discography from Boards of Canada.
+Michael Sandison and Marcus Eoin are Scottish brothers who are the band’s core members.
+They play downtempo ambient electronic music with psychedelic and hip-hop elements.

 Until the next one! 😉